CGI-FR/PIMO/README.md

 ```

 `version` is the version of the masking file.
-`seed` is to give every random mask the same seed, it is optional and in case it is not defined, the seed is derived from the current time to increase randomness.
+`seed` is to give every random mask the same seed, it is optional and if it is not defined, the seed is derived from the current time to increase randomness.
 `masking` is used to define the pipeline of masks that is going to be applied.
 `selector` is made of a jsonpath and a mask.
 `jsonpath` defines the path of the entry that has to be masked in the json file.